Umbrellaisnothere/python-p3-intro-to-data-structures-PRACTICE/README.md

 **Data** is information that has been standardized in such a way that it is useful to the individual or machine that is working with it.
-Everything that you see on your computer screen right now is composed of **data**.
+Everything that you see on your computer screen right now is composed of data.
 The letters in this paragraph, the colors on this page, the links and buttons that navigate to and from resources on the internet- all data.